Kassel conversations

-Kassel conversations (Kasseler Gespräche) is the conventional name of an early medieval text preserved in a manuscript from c.
-810. It is held today in the university library of Kassel, Germany (Ms. 4° theol.
+Kassel conversations (Kasseler Gespräche) is the conventional name of an early medieval text preserved in a manuscript from around 810.
+It is held today in the university library of Kassel, Germany (Ms. 4° theol.
 24).
 It contains several parts, among them an Exhortatio ad plebem christianam, an instructional theological text in Latin.
 The part that has been of most interest for modern scholarship is that of the so-called Kassel glosses, one of the earliest written documents of the Old High German language.

 The Kassel glosses are a collection of words and short phrases translated from Latin to Old High German.
 They appear to have been meant as a practical tool to help speakers of Romance languages to learn Old High German.

 Among them are everyday phrases such as orders given to servants ("shave my beard"), questions and answers for basic communication ("do you understand?
 No, I don't"), and a few fragmentary grammar paradigms ("I understand, you understood, we understood").
 The most famous entry, however, is a jocular jibe in Latin and Old High German: